Watching Notes: Episode 7

 Burns doesn’t look at the reasons for these demonstrations, or give the demonstrators a voice.

 29.00 Cronkite calls it a Police State.
 Credit to Burns for including such a bleak assessment.
+A fact which supports this view, but which Burns does not mention, is that groups of Chigaco police removed their ID and violently attacked journalists.

 37.30 Official investigation calls it a police riot but 57% of people approved of the way the police behaved.
 It would have been really interesting to hear from someone who believed what the police did was correct but, as mentioned in the overview, Burns is unwilling to interview this section of the population.